dlstreamer/pipeline-server/docs/running_video_analytics_serving.md

 ```

 #### Open Visual Cloud Base Image or OpenVINO<sup>&#8482;</sup> Base Image Microservice
-Since the Open Visual Cloud base image and OpenVINO base image doesn't contain the gvaaudiodetect element, the service will fail to start unless we remove the audio_detect pipeline definition that refers to this missing element.
+Since the Open Visual Cloud and OpenVINO base images don't contain the gvaaudiodetect element, the service will fail to start unless we remove the audio_detect pipeline definition that refers to this missing element.

 A quick alternative is to allow the service to start normally by enabling IGNORE_INIT_ERRORS.
 **Example:**